Women of Color Community

 WOCC aligns its efforts with the DEI Strategic Plan that was launched in fall 2021.
 The plan states that “Michigan State is dedicated to providing opportunities through education and building the future of Michigan and the nation with the talent and contributions of individuals from all backgrounds and communities.”

-WOCC collaborates with other women’s organizations at MSU to create professional development opportunities for constituents and its members join university-wide DEI committees to formulate a broad range of cultural celebratory programs.
+WOCC collaborates with other women’s organizations at MSU to create professional development opportunities for constituents and its members join university-wide committees to formulate a broad range of cultural celebratory programs.

 Primary funding is from MSU Creating Inclusive Excellence Grants, however, in an effort to build relationships, the WOCC conducts outreach to other on-campus and off-campus sources to support its initiatives.